 JSS will be free, in the sense that there is no charge for submission and no charge for subscription.
 Actually, there is no subscription.
 Everybody is free to download code and papers and to print or otherwise distribute them.

 All submissions are electronic.
-Submissions should go to email@example.com.
+Submissions should go to firstname.lastname@example.org and provide attachments or links to the following: (1) PDF manuscript in JSS style, (2) source code for the software, (3) replication materials for all results from the manuscript.
+Also the license(s) of the software should be clearly indicated (and need to include the GPL-2 or GPL-3 or a GPL-compatible license for publication in JSS, see above).
 Acknowledgments of receipt, and a JSS submission number, will be emailed to the corresponding author within two weeks.
-If you do not receive such an acknowledgment, contact firstname.lastname@example.org.
+If you do not receive such an acknowledgment, contact email@example.com.
 Use the JSS submission number for all other correspondence with the editor.

 Papers must be written in LaTeX using the JSS style files and must be submitted as pdfs.
 It is the responsibility of the authors to provide a submission in the appropriate format.
 JSS has no resources to help authors with conversions, so we strongly advise authors who need assistance to find a local LaTeX expert.
 The zip archive includes examples.
 Also, a manual with more detailed instructions is available in the download.

 Source code for the software, replication materials, and potentially further supplements not in the paper must be submitted separately.
 The materials must enable reproducibility of all results from the manuscript (see also "Review Process" above).